plone/plone.recipe.codeanalysis/README.rst

         npms = csslint
         scripts = csslint

+**csslint-exclude**
+    Allows you to specify directories and/or files which you don't want to be checked.
+Default is none.

 **deprecated-aliases**
     For historical reasons, some of the unittest.TestCase methods had one or more aliases that are deprecated on Python 2.7.
 If this option is set to